 3.18: Student Duty Hours and Work Environment

-Providing students with a sound academic and clinical education must be carefully planned and balanced with concerns for patient safety and student well-being.
+Providing students with a sound academic and clinical education must be carefully planned and balanced with concerns for student well-being and patient safety.

 In-house call activities

 The objective of all call activities is to provide students with continuity of patient care experiences throughout a 24-hour period.
 In-house call is defined as those duty hours beyond the normal workday when students are required to be immediately available in the assigned institution.